llxxxll/portal/README.md

    Here is the download link: https://nodejs.org/en/download/

-2. Git clone this reposition or download the portal codes
+2. Git clone this repository or download the portal codes

 3. Use npm to install tools and plugins for development.